 I know, I know, if I’ve said it once, I’ve said it a million times.
 But there’s a reason why I’m repeating myself here!
-It is important for you to make a good impression on the lawyer asking you questions because in many cases, this will be the prosecutor that will be trying to convict you during your trial.
-A prosecutor will not only be interested in what you say during a deposition, but how you act.
+It is important for you to make a good impression on the lawyer asking you questions.
+The lawyer will not only be interested in what you say during a deposition, but how you act.
 Are you likable?
 Kind?
 Sympathetic?
 Do you seem serious about your case, responsible, and prepared for your deposition?

-A prosecutor will consider all of these things during the deposition to determine before you even get to the courtroom how a jury will react to you.
+The other party’s lawyer will consider all of these things during the deposition to determine before you even get to the courtroom what a trial might be like.
 For this reason, you should treat the deposition like a rehearsal for your trial.
 Be prepared, be clear, and be interested in the questions that you are being asked.